xpack/web-jekyll/_posts/releases/qemu-arm/2021-10-17-qemu-arm-v2-8-0-13-released.md

-in certain conditions, with some linker script memory configurations, the emulator failed complaining that the flash regions overlap; the problem was fixed on in v2.11 and the two related patches were cherry picked and addapted to this distribution.
+in certain conditions, with some linker script memory configurations, the emulator failed complaining that the flash regions overlap; the problem was fixed on in v2.11 and the two related patches were cherry picked and adapted to this distribution.

 ## Enhancements